FimasDevelopment/IndexCertificate/README.md

 # Ethereum Solidity based Index Certificate

-IndexCertificate is a trading function which allows the issuer to setup up new index certificates.
-Potential buyers have the possibility to take part on the action of the certificate by using the platform which refers to the contract of the index certificate.
+An Index-Certificate is a financial instrument which allows you to invest in the market performance of an equity index.
+The blockchain technology allows issuers of certificates to setup up new index certificates on a platform in a very easy, cheap and fast manner.
+Potential buyers of a index certificate have the possibility to take part on the auction of the certificate by using the platform which refers to the contract of the index certificate.
+The whole issuance process inclusively the processing can be significant eased by simply using the smart contracts of the block chain technology.
+All in all, many functional process steps could be avoided by using the mentioned bock chain functions.
+As a result, the market of the certificates could be revolutionized and profit margins would increase significantly

 #Smart contract

-The contract source code, IndexCertificate, is written in Solidity, Ethereum's language for constructing smart contracts.
+The contract source code, IndexCertificate, is written in Solidity, which is a programming language to setup smart contracts easily.

 #Smart contract structure